 Front porches must be enclosed with a concrete stemwall.
 On sloping sites or where front porch is elevated more than 2 steps, the area between the bottom of the deck and the concrete stemwall must be clad with the same material as the home and be applied in the same direction, unless otherwise approved by the ARC.
 Stone masonry, lap siding, or wood lattice may be approved for skirting of porches and decks, providing the materials and proposed application is appropriate for the architectural style of the home as determined by the ARC.
-Trellis materials may be wood, welded steel or iron.
+Trellis materials may be wood, welded steel or iron and must match the architectural style of the home.
 Railings, balustrades and related components may be wood, painted welded steel or iron.
 Columns, posts, piers and arches may be cast concrete, stucco, masonry, wood, lap siding, or fiberglass.